Skip to Main Content

 Document from a webpage - (PDF etc.)

 N.B.
-If there are no author names listed on a webpage, use the company/organisation or website name as the author in the reference.
-If there is no specfic year of publication listed on a webpage use the current year.
+If there are no author names listed on a webpage, use the company/organisation or website name as the author in the reference as it appears on the webpage (i.e. excluding the country domain .com, .ie etc.).
+If there is no specfic year of publication listed on a webpage use the copyright year (commonly listed at the bottom of the website) or the current year if there is no copyright year available.

 Blog - Single author